Lahore Resolution: Full text

-Interpretation
+Controversy

+Number of "independent states"

 There remains a debate on whether the resolution envisaged two sovereign states in the eastern and western parts of British India.
 Abdul Hashim of the Bengal Muslim League interpreted the text as a demand for two separate countries.
 In 1946, Prime Minister H. S. Suhrawardy of Bengal, a member of the All India Muslim League, mooted the United Bengal proposal with the support of Muslim and Hindu leaders, as well as the Governor of Bengal.

 Although there were and continue to be disagreements on the interpretation of the resolution, it was widely accepted that it called for a separate Muslim state.
 Opposing opinions focus on the phrase "independent states" claiming this means Muslim majority provinces, i.e. Punjab, Sindh, etc. would be independent of each other.
 They ignore the phrase "geographically contiguous units."
 They also rely on the claims of certain Bengali nationalists who did not agree with one state.
 They accuse their opponents of diverting the "spirit" of the resolution.

 The majority of the Muslim League leadership contended that it was intended for not only the separation of India but into only 2 states (Muslim majority and Hindu majority).
 Therefore, it is indeed a statement calling for independence and one Muslim state.
 Eventually, the name "Pakistan" was used for the envisioned state.